kuroni/bongocat-osu/README.md

 Releases can be found [here](https://github.com/kuroni/bongocat-osu/releases).

-Any suggestion and/or collaboration is welcomed!
+Any suggestion and/or collaboration, especially that relating to sprites, is welcomed!
 Thank you!

 [Original post](https://www.reddit.com/r/osugame/comments/9hrkte/i_know_bongo_cat_is_getting_old_but_heres_a_nicer/) by [u/Kuvster](https://github.com/Kuvster).